Ageism: Employment

+Age of candidacy

 Hollywood

-Ageism in Hollywood, specifically in terms of women, is profound, from the way youth is praised to the lack of jobs for older actresses.
+Ageism in Hollywood, specifically towards women, is profound, from the way youth is praised to the lack of jobs for older actresses.
 The way youth is praised reflects directly on the way older women are presented in the media.
-President and CEO of the American Association of Advertising Agencies, O. Burtch Drake, spoke in terms of older women's representation throughout the media stating "older women are not being portrayed at all; there is no imagery to worry about."
-Women over fifty are not the center of attention and if an actress is older they are expected to act anything but their age.
+President and CEO of the American Association of Advertising Agencies, O. Burtch Drake, spoke in terms of older women's representation in the media stating that "older women are not being portrayed at all; there is no imagery to worry about."
+Women over 50 are often not the center of attention and if an actress is older they are expected to act anything but their age.
 The standards set for women in film are fixated upon youth, sexuality, and beauty.
 Movies that portray older women acting their own age seem exaggerated and unrealistic because it does not fit the norms associated with women in film and media.
 As a result, older actresses face weaker employment opportunities.

 Because of the limited ages the film industry portrays and the lack of older actresses, society as a whole has a type of illiteracy about sexuality and those of old age.
 There is an almost inherent bias about what older women are capable of, what they do, and how they feel.
-Amongst all ages of actresses there is the attempt to look youthful and fitting to the beauty standards by altering themselves physically, many times under the hands of plastic surgeons.
-Women become frightful of what they will be seen as if they have wrinkles, cellulite, or any other signifier of aging.
-As women reach their forties and fifties, the pressure to adhere to societal beauty norms seen amongst films and media intensifies in terms of new cosmetic procedures and products that will maintain a "forever youthful" look.
-In terms of sexuality, older women are seen as unattractive, bitter, unhappy, and unsuccessful in films.
+Amongst all ages of actresses, there is the attempt to look youthful and fit conventional beauty standards by altering themselves physically, many times through plastic surgery.
+Women become frightful of how they would be seen if they have wrinkles, cellulite, or any other signifier of aging.
+As women reach their 40s and 50s, the pressure to adhere to societal beauty norms seen in films and media intensifies in terms of new cosmetic procedures and products that will maintain a "forever youthful" look.
+This is evident in the rise of cosmetic botox treatments, even for individuals otherwise in good health.
+In terms of sexuality, older women are often portrayed as unattractive, bitter, unhappy, and unsuccessful in films.
 With older women not being represented in the media and film industries, specifically in Hollywood, thoughts of underachievement, ugliness, and disgust crowd the thoughts of older women as they fail to meet beauty norms.
 This can cause depression, anxiety, and self-esteem issues in general.
-"In one survey, women reported feeling more embarrassed about their age than by their masturbation practices or same-gender sexual encounters."
+In one survey, women reported feeling more embarrassed about their age than by their masturbation practices or same-gender sexual encounters.

-When a woman is told she is old, she can start to believe that she is.
-A woman can start acting as if she is older than she believes because she internalizes what other people are saying and what they think about her.
+When a woman is told by others that she is old, she can start to believe that she is.
+A woman can start acting as if she is older than she believes because she internalizes what other people say and think about her.